denten-books/plain-text/3-format.md

 entail the added burden of materialist poetics.
 Reading digitally, one cannot take the stability of print for granted.
-A number of agents intercede in the transformation between form and content, the inscription as information on a disk and its representation, as pixels on the screen.
+A number of agents intercede in the transformation between form and content, the inscription as information on a disk and its representation, as pixels on screen.
 These intercessions may be benign, as when the electronic book adjusts the layout of a text to fit a smaller screen; or it may be totalizing as when a book platform is designed to censor or surveil its readers for commercial or political purposes.
 Reading for format reveals the structure of the transformation between media: the